tebook/painless-tutorial/painless.md

   }
 ```

 Hope you find this tutorial useful.
-I will updating it by adding more examples very soon.
+I will be updating it by adding more examples very soon.

 If you are preparing for the Elastic Certified Engineer Exam, do checkout this book written by me